h365chen/socassess/docs/src/ai_feedback.md

 ~    # required
 ~    "selected",
 ~
-~    # needed only if ai feature is enabled, see below ~    "context",
+~    # needed only if AI feature is enabled, see below ~    "context",
 ~]
 ~